gimesketvirtadieni/conwrap/README.md

 ##Combining Concurrent Wrapper with [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html)

 So far, conwrap::ProcessorQueue was used to demonstrate Concurrent Wrapper's functionality.
 There is a similar class available called conwrap::ProcessorAsio.
-This class provides possibility to use [Boos.Asio]( http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) for processing arbitrary code asynchronously.
-This is very useful in case of asynchronous TCP/UDP server based on [Boos.Asio]( http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html).
-Basically this class provides possibility to combine [Boos.Asio]( http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers with arbitrary code submitted for execution as a asynchronous task.
+This class provides possibility to use [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) for processing arbitrary code asynchronously.
+This is very useful in case of asynchronous TCP/UDP server based on [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html).
+Basically this class provides possibility to combine [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers with arbitrary code submitted for execution as a asynchronous task.
 Really cool thing about conwrap::ProcessorAsio is that it has the same semantic as conwrap::ProcessorQueue which means you can flush [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers and delete processor object safely.
-Provided [example](./examples/main.cpp) in the repository demonstrate this functionality.
+Provided [example](./examples/main.cpp) in the repository demonstrates this functionality.

 ##Usage